 Week 9: The Slow University: slow approaches to teaching, learning and research.

 Week 10: Time to reflect: summaries and conclusions.
 How do the values of speed pervade our everyday life?
 How inclusive and accessible is the slow movement?

-This is not required, but if you wish to do some preparatory reading to get an overview of the module, we'd suggest Carl Honoré, Slow: How a Worldwide Movement is Challenging the Cult of Speed (London: Orion, 2004).
+If you wish to do some preparatory reading to get an overview of the module, we'd suggest Carl Honoré, In Praise of Slow: How a Worldwide Movement is Challenging the Cult of Speed (London: Orion, 2004).

 Dr Joanne Lee